THE ONE WITH THE CASH CROP

 The state of Colorado has 5.4 million people, total.
 Last year they did $1.3B in marijuana sales and produced over $200M in tax revenue for their state.
 Coastal SoCal’s 16 million residents means that the newly legal cash crop in 2018 may well produce around $4B in sales, just locally.
 That's year one sales - cash sales.
 Great ‘problem’ if it was just hundreds of millions in much needed California tax revenue for our schools.
 However, thanks to current DOJ ‘policy’, no banks can/are willing to accept the money.
 Therefore, the industry is drowning in cash.
 Cash that attracts criminals and criminal activity of all sorts.
 From tax evasion (because it's too easy when there's no accountability in a cash market) to MS-13 and Cartels with armed robbery/invasions, we cannot wait to see what trouble creeps out of the shadows.
 In a state of 38 million residents, we MUST act now to create a solution and normalize this massive industry and its State and Federal Tax Revenue.
 The money needs to be bankable; we think this is a statewide $7-10 billion problem next year.

 We’re calling on CA Attorney General Xavier Becerra, Gov. Jerry Brown, Lt.
 Gov. Gavin Newsom and other CA State Leaders to do what they’ve been doing: Lead.
-California must create an intrastate Farmers Merchant Bank/Credit Union to house the industry's cash and get it off the streets.
+California must create a Public Bank.
+An intrastate Farmers Merchant Bank/Credit Union to house the industry's cash and get it off the streets.
 This would allow us to assimilate and tax this gigantic revenue stream.
 We cannot ask existing private sector banks to take on this burden.

 If elected, we would introduce legislation in the House to allow states that have legalized marijuana to create an intrastate infrastructure complete with Federal wiring capability.
 We must lead by a California example.
 Colorado has had this issue twice in similar cases already in the 10th circuit.
 We are over 7 times the size of CO.
 This problem is already here and gets much bigger in 2018.
 This is a State Rights Fight, and We Have Things To Do.